 Carnival season traditionally falls in January or February.
 The Northshore's Mardi Gras celebrations are quirky, unforgettable, and full of positive energy.
 If small town, safe family celebrations are what you’re after, St. Tammany Parish will definitely fill your bag.
 And, we’re only 40 minutes from the French Quarter with affordable accommodations.
 View more information about Northshore Mardi Gras here.

 A celebration of southern Louisiana favorites – the great outdoors, live music and the Gulf Coast's best seafood.
-Formerly the Lacombe CrabFest and now held each June in Heritage Park in Slidell, the cook-off features thousands of crabs prepared a variety of ways, including soft-shell crab po-boys.
+Formerly the Lacombe CrabFest and now held in Heritage Park in Slidell, the cook-off features thousands of crabs prepared a variety of ways, including soft-shell crab po-boys.

 Hundreds of wooden boats line the shore of the Tchefuncte River each October for the largest gathering of watercraft on the Gulf Coast.
 Activities and live music entertain the crowds, including the Quick & Dirty Boat Building Contest and Race.